 Filter feeders are essential to remove particles from the water, converting them into energy and body tissue, which then becomes food for other organisms.
 Without filter feeders, many marine ecosystems would cease to function.

 Substrate feeders live on or in their food source.
 Substrate feeders eat their way through their food.
 Some examples of substrate feeders are earthworms and caterpillars.

 Earthworms are deposit feeders and survive on dead vegetation.
 As worms do not possess teeth or jaws, they cannot bite through anything hard.
 Earthworms survive on small particles which are sucked into their mouth.
-Small, decaying leaves, grassroots and cuttings, and decaying roots can be found in soil.
+Small, decaying leaves, grassroots cuttings, and decaying roots can be found in the soil.

 If a mosquito has ever bitten you, you may have some idea of what fluid feeding is.
 Fluid feeders consume the fluid of another organism to get nutrients to survive.

 Most fluid-feeding insects have mouthparts that consist of a proboscis to suck the organism’s fluids and mandibles to pierce through the skin.
 Others have a proboscis that can pierce and suck.
-Once the insect has pierced the skin, the proboscis will then use a sucking or lapping motion to extract nutrients.
+Once the insect has penetrated the skin, the proboscis will use a sucking or lapping motion to extract nutrients.
 The fluid is ingested into the food canal.

 Some of the most despised animals use fluid feeding to obtain their food and turn it into energy.
 The energy is used for reproduction, movement, and growth.
 Mosquitos, vampire bats, leeches, ticks, and spiders all use methods of fluid feeding.